Jules Clément Chaplain (French, 1839–1909)

 Chaplain won the Prix de Rome for medal-engraving in 1863, and went on to have a highly successful career, including election to the Académie des Beaux-Arts in 1881 and an appointment as Art Director of the Sèvres Porcelain Manufactory in 1896.
 In 1877 Chaplain became the official medallist of the French government, creating a series of presidential portrait medals.
 His many animated and realistic medallions of intellectuals and artists, however, constitute his greatest achievement.

-Verso: A male personification of painting, with a palette and brushes beside him, kneels in a rocky landscape in order to drink water from a stream.
+Reverse: A male personification of painting kneeling in a rocky landscape in order to drink water from a stream.
 Above him hovers Apollo, god of the arts, playing his lyre.